Flash Foxy Education Program

 • Connect with other climbers interested in trad climbing.

-• Flash Foxy's Top Rope Climbing 101 course is great for everyone from first-timers to experienced indoor climbers.
+Flash Foxy's Intro to Outdoor Climbing course is great for everyone from first-timers to experienced indoor climbers who want to try top roping outdoors.
 Top roping is one of the most accessible forms of climbing, and this course will give you all the tools you need to get started or build on the knowledge you already have.
 We’ll cover basic outdoors skills, technical systems, and provide tips and tricks to help you have the best outdoor climbing experience possible.

 This program focuses on providing students with maximum active climbing time with minimal ground-school instruction.